TicketsBot/docs/src/dashboard/settings/settings.md

 ### Prefix

+> **Note:** prefix commands are no longer active!
+Tickets bot works solely on slash commands!
+No need to setup a prefix.

-You can change the command prefix from the default of `t!`.
-Discord will be forcing all bots to only use slash commands very soon, so don't get used to controlling the bot this way.
+~~You can change the command prefix from the default of `t!`.
+Discord will be forcing all bots to only use slash commands very soon, so don't get used to controlling the bot this way.~~

 ### Per User Simultaneous Ticket Limit